CSSLint/csslint/README.md

 ### Don't use too many floats

-Using `float` for layout isn't a great idea, but sometimes you have to.
+`float` is currently the best way to achieve complex layouts, however it is possible to use too many!
 CSSLint simply checks to see if you've used `float` more than 10 times, and if so, displays a warning.
 Using this many floats usually means you need some sort of abstraction to achieve the layout.
+Consider a grids system like OOCSS, 960gs, blueprint, or YUI3.
+Read more about grids at: http://www.stubbornella.org/content/2011/01/22/grids-improve-site-performance/

 ### Don't use too many web fonts